-Live transcription/closed captioning during Tufts Zoom meetings is powered by Otter.ai.
+Live transcription/closed captioning is available during Tufts Zoom meetings.
 Best practice for closed captioning is to enable it for meetings with 15 or more attendees AND when a participant requests it regardless of meeting size.
 Closed captioning should be the default and should always be enabled for symposiums, colloquiums, conferences, and other public meetings.

 Notes about the live transcription feature: